 Place the foam in a cup and use it on top of ice cream once it cools.
 It makes a delicious special treat.
 Jam sets at around 105c (220F).
-If you do not have a candy thermometer, you can use the “freezer test” to see if you jam has set.
+If you do not have a candy thermometer, you can use the “freezer test” to see if your blueberry and lavender jam has set.

 Step 4: Test the Setting Point

-Step 5: Process the jars of jam in a Water Bath
+Step 5: Process the Jam in a Water Bath

-Once the jam has set, turn off the heat, add the lavender and mix.
-Pour the jam into three half pint jars, add rings and lids and process in a water bath canner for 10 minutes.
+Once the jam has set, turn off the heat, add the lavender, and mix.
+Pour the blueberry and lavender jam into three half-pint jars, add rings and lids, and process in a water bath canner for 10 minutes.
 If you are not planning to process the jars, let them cool to room temperature, then refrigerate.

 Debbie has also written a great post on Canning and Preserving Food for Beginners which includes a lot of helpful tips.